-The ‘Hub’ is an initiative for foundations to enable increased understanding, closer alignment, and opportunities for collaboration in the post-emergency phase of Covid-19.
-It aims to enhance the effectiveness and impact of individual and collective responses by foundations to Covid-19, in order to maximise the potential of their resources to benefit civil society organisations and the communities they serve.
+The ‘Hub’ is an initiative to enable increased understanding, closer alignment, and opportunities for foundation collaboration in the post-emergency phase of Covid-19.
+It aims to enhance the effectiveness and impact of individual and collective responses by foundations to Covid-19, focusing beyond the immediate emergency on recovery and renewal over the next 12-18 months, in order to maximise the potential of their resources to benefit civil society organisations and the communities they serve.

-Purpose: The Hub is an opportunity to bring together the knowledge, skills, expertise and resources of foundations, in partnership with the sector, to create a time-limited, collective, evidence-based and effective contribution to the recovery and renewal required as a result of the Covid-19 crisis.
+Purpose: The Hub is an opportunity to bring together the knowledge, skills, expertise and resources of foundations, in partnership with wider civil society, to create a time-limited, collective, evidence-based and effective contribution to the recovery and renewal required as a result of the Covid-19 crisis.

 Vision: The Hub will inform and amplify the contribution that individual foundations can make to recovery and renewal.
-The impact of the hub will be more than the sum of its parts.
-The vision is that the recovery and renewal contribute to a VCS that is resilient, inclusive, informed and effective in what will be very different circumstances.
+The impact of the hub will be more than the sum of its parts and contributes to a VCS that is resilient, inclusive, informed and effective.

 Principles: Drawing on those developed by the Covid-19 Funder pledge, the Hub will work to the following guiding principles: Intelligent, complementary, easy, trusting, flexible, reflective, equitable, straightforward, quick, transparent, and co-created.